 A Gallo Handmade Watercolor Paint Review

-In avoidance of Cobalts you will not find a granulating teal/turquoise in this brand - but Zirconium Blue fills the sky-cerulean color space and there's always Ultramarine Blue for a deep textural blue.
-In the space where teal/turquoise would normally feature a Cobalt PB28 or PG50, A.Gallo's "teal blue" is a mixture of phthalo blue, green and white and "copper blue" shifts that a bit towards green with the inclusion of hansa yellow.
+Convenience mixture notes: In avoidance of Cobalts you will not find a granulating teal/turquoise in this brand - but Zirconium Blue fills the sky-cerulean color space and there's always Ultramarine Blue for a deep textural blue.
+In the space where teal/turquoise would normally feature a Cobalt PB28 or PG50, A.Gallo's "teal blue" is instead a mixture of smooth Phthalo blue, green and white.
+The "copper blue" is similar, but shifts that a bit towards green with the inclusion of hansa yellow.
 There are some stunning combinations such as the deep rich "Harbour Blue" made with PB15:3 and a very dark PBr7 earth brown.
-The gentle floral-like "Pietra Rosa" combines the beautiful delicate granulating pinks PR233, PV16, PV15.
-While I'm not sure what to think about "Malachite" as it's not quite my preferred stone-accurate hue (I don't mind using diluted cobalt greens like PG26 or PG50 for achieving the convincing granulation seen in the genuine mineral.
-A.Gallo's Malachite mixture is made of PG7, PG36, PW6 and EGG SHELLS for subtle texture and pale filler which is certainly unique.
+The gentle floral-like "Pietra Rosa" combines the beautiful delicate granulating PR233 and PV16 with the strength of PV19.
+I'm not sure what to think about "Malachite" as it's not my preferred stone-accurate hue.
+I personally use diluted cobalt greens like PG26 or PG50 for achieving the convincing granulation seen in the genuine mineral.
+A.Gallo's Malachite mixture is made of PG7, PG36, PW6 and egg shells (providing a subtle texture grit and pale filler) which is certainly a unique touch.

-While collecting half pans I did focus on rare pigments, but also decided that several A.Gallo earth browns are worth owning.
-Note that while many of the burnt umber colors are marked as PBr8, which can initially appear to be a rare pigment code, but this is only because the manufacturer of this pigment has taken the time to distinguish the presence of manganese oxides (naturally occurring as manganite) in the brown earth powder being mined.
+While collecting half pans I did focus on rare pigments, but also decided that several A.Gallo earth browns that are fairly common were beautiful enough to be worth owning.
+Some burnt umber colors are marked as PBr8, which can initially appear to be a rare pigment code, but this is only because the manufacturer of this pigment has taken the time to distinguish the presence of manganese oxides (naturally occurring as manganite) in the brown earth powder being mined.
 There are times when Burnt Umber is lazily classified as generic PBr7 in other brands.
 DaVinci Paint Co, Roman Szmal and White Nights also have very similar strong burnt umbers marked as PBr7, sometimes with side notes just saying "may contain manganese".
-Kremer pigments and Jackson's store also offers pigments like "Cyprus Burnt Umber" in powder form, but I'd rather not personally DIY it (time consuming, messy and manganese may be a dust breathing health hazard).
-I find that a great many other companies suffer from weak / pale single-pigment browns and I was pleased to see that A.Gallo chose such rich deep valued, gently granulating, browns.
+Kremer pigments and Jackson's store also offers pigments like "Cyprus Burnt Umber" in powder form if you'd rather DIY it (though this can be time consuming, messy and manganese may be a dust breathing health hazard).
+I find that a great many other companies suffer from weak / pale single-pigment browns and I was pleased to see A.Gallo provide such rich deep valued, gently granulating, browns.
 Of which Chromite Brown is the most textural of the granulating browns offered in this line.

 Is the high price tag worth it?
-Due to the much more intense amount of labor by hand and less bulk-discounted supplies that small handmade companies do, these paints are much more expensive than big factory-made brands.
+Due to the much more intense amount of labor by hand and less bulk-discounted supplies that small handmade companies do, these paints are more expensive than big factory-made brands.
 If the price is worth it can only be decided on an individual level.
 I will say that handmade paint makers work is a bit like art, unique to that artist - often unique in everything from the scent of materials, the pigments offered (often which are less commonly found, if at all commercially), packaging and performance.
 I personally justify spending more on handmade paints if I see rare pigment codes (ingredients) and unique mixtures (combinations I may not have thought to mix myself or I haven't seen anyone else do).
 Handmade paints often contain more pigment, less binder, than big brands - keep this in mind if you see a color that is similarly priced from a brand like Schmincke, Daler Rowney or Old Holland.
 Because of this extra pigment load, you may notice less gloss shine once dry (most A Gallo colors dry matte instead of glossy from gum arabic build up which is a major issue in brands like Schmincke and Renesans).

 There is a lot of artist demand for these watercolors and they are often sold out.
 The company typically works for a few weeks straight restocking sets and individual half pans, brushes, wood cases, sketchbooks, dot cards and paper swatching supplies before setting a time for a shop update.
 You can find out when the next shop update is on their instagram or at https://www.agallocolors.com/ and be aware that newly released products often sell out in under 5 minutes.
 This is not a brand to buy if you need to rely on calm, casual, reliable restocking of colors as you need them, but they offer quite lovely unusual paints for periodic splurging.